muttaqi/ChromeDB/README.md

 # Using GCP Datastore

 ChromeDB is compatible with any RESTful database API.
-To demonstrate this, an experimental backend for GCP Datastore has been implemented.
-Call the following function in your ChromeDB client before retrieving a collection:
+GCP in particular offers out-of-the-box HTTP APIs for Datastore and BigTable.
+An experimental backend for GCP Datastore has been implemented, and can be used by calling the following function in your ChromeDB client before retrieving a collection:

 ```javascript
 client.useDatastore(projectID);